Migrating to the Cloud with Azure: Your Complete Checklist

 Establish Migration Goals

-Set specific goals at the outset of your Azure migration.
-Establish your goals, such as increased performance, cost savings, or improved scalability.
+At the beginning of your Azure move, establish clear objectives.
+Decide on your objectives, such as better scalability, cost reductions, or performance gains.
 Setting these objectives will direct your migration plan and aid in success assessment.

 Evaluate Applications and Workloads